Resources

 4) Improves sleep quality

-One of the major benefits of magnesium in the body is that it can help you sleep better.
+One of the significant benefits of magnesium in the body is that it can help you sleep better.
 It regulates neurotransmitters like melatonin to calm the nervous system.
 So, sufficient levels of magnesium will promote restful sleep and cure insomnia.

 5) Improves mood and reduces stress